mesh-dynamics/api-studio/moviebook/README.md

 ```
 ./deploy_moviebook.sh init
 ```
-This will deploy the moviebook app on the local kubernetes cluster.
+- This will deploy the moviebook app on the local kubernetes cluster.
+- Open `/minfo/health` endpoint in your default browser.

 ### Record Traffic
 ```